thomasdstewart/retrobian/content/_index.md

 description: "Retro Debian Installations"
 featured_image: "/install/0.93-debian-login.png"
 ---
-Welcome, I'm Thomas Stewart (thomas@stewarts.org.uk) and I have an interest in older (Retro) Debian GNU/Linux distribution releases.
-This site allows anyone to see and try out older versions of Debian and documents how to do this.
-Below is the list of versions I have tried.
+This site documents how to use older versions of Debian providing installation information.
+It also shows how to use existing installations using disk images hosted online allowing anyone to easily try without having to install.
+Below is the list of versions available.

 | Debian Version                          | Code Name                                         | Release Date  | Repo Size | Linux Version | GCC Version |
 | ---                                     | ---                                               | ---           | ---       | ---           | ---         |